 - Some Steely library databases will have a SourceFinder link button.
 If so, use this to import your citation.

 - Click the submit button to complete your request whether using ILLiad or adding through a database.

 The book/journal I need isn't on the shelf but is available according to the library catalog or is damaged.
 How do I get it?

-Request the item through your personal SourceFinder account noting the reason for requesting an item owned by W. Frank Steely Library in the notes portion of the request.
+Request the item through your SourceFinder account noting the reason for requesting an item owned by W. Frank Steely Library in the notes portion of the request.
 The SourceFinder team will verify your note and place the request.

 My citation is incomplete; can I still request the item?